containerize-com/Products/en/version-control/gitlab/_index.md

 description: GitLab is one of the leading self hosted version control software.
 Moreover, it is a complete DevOps platform that allows teams to collaborate and share easily.
 singlepageh1title: Free And Open Source Source Code Management Software
 singlepageh2title: Rapidly coordinate, share and collaborate with self-hosted source code management software.
 Allows teams to maximize productivity and faster delivery.
-Shortdescriptionlistingpage: Rapidly coordinate, share and collaborate with self-hosted source code management software.
-Allows teams to maximize productivity and faster delivery.
+Shortdescriptionlistingpage: GitLab is a complete free and open source DevOps platform with built-in full feature version control system.
 linktitle: GitLab
 Imagetext:  Free Version Control Software
 draft: false